apache/dolphinscheduler/docs/docs/en/guide/task/dependent.md

 ![dependent_task01](/img/tasks/demo/dependent_task01.png)

-For example, process A is a weekly report task, processes B and C are daily tasks, and task A requires tasks B or C to be successfully executed every day of the last week, as shown in the figure:
+And another example is that process A is a weekly report task, processes B and C are daily tasks, and task A requires tasks B or C to be successfully executed every day of the last week:

 ![dependent_task02](/img/tasks/demo/dependent_task02.png)